kitnil/awesome/README.md

 ## PHP

+- [social](https://github.com/nextcloud/social) - 🎉 Nextcloud becomes part of the federated social networks!
+- [planiverse](https://github.com/FuzzJunket/planiverse) - A minimalist, no-JS front-end for Mastodon.
+- [easyengine](https://github.com/EasyEngine/easyengine) - Command-line control panel for Nginx Server to manage WordPress sites running on Nginx, PHP, MySQL, and Let's Encrypt
+- [laravel-backup](https://github.com/spatie/laravel-backup) - A package to backup your Laravel app
+- [opcache-dashboard](https://github.com/carlosbuenosvinos/opcache-dashboard) - Set up properly and monitor your Zend OPcache with this dashboard that will help you checking memory, hits and status, configuring for optimal performance (warning you when cache full, validation, etc.) and reseting one or all scripts with one click.
+- [phpmemadmin](https://github.com/clickalicious/phpmemadmin) - Bringing Memcached to the web.
 - [laps](https://github.com/Rarst/laps) - Light WordPress profiler.
 - [minit](https://github.com/kasparsd/minit) - A WordPress plugin to combine CSS and Javascript files.
 - [query-monitor](https://github.com/johnbillion/query-monitor) - The Developer Tools Panel for WordPress